hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

 emitted sliding window result with the actual wall-clock time.
 In more detail, there are two aggregation stages with filtering between them.
-A single sliding window result consists of many items, each for one grouping key, and we're interested in the latency of the last-emitted item.
+A single sliding window result consists of many items, each for one substream, and we're interested in the latency of the last-emitted item.
 For this reason we first filter out most of the output, keeping every 10,000th entry, and then direct the thinned-out stream to the second, non-keyed tumbling window stage that notes the result size and